 In January 2018, the Central Bank released the first-quarter inflation report.
 The Central Bank revised its inflation forecast for 2018 from 7.0% to 7.9% and for 2019 from 6.0% to 6.5%.
 The Central Bank stated that the inflation outlook deteriorated in the fourth quarter of 2017 due to rising food prices as well as mounting cost pressures driven by exchange rates and commodity prices.
-It stated that the elevated levels of inflation and inflation expectations continue to pose risks to pricing behaviour.
-The Central Bank noted that medium-term inflation expectations have not displayed any improvement, yet indicated that upside risks to inflation posed both by wage adjustments and pricing behaviour persist.
+It stated that the elevated levels of inflation and inflation expectations continue to pose risks to pricing behavior.
+The Central Bank noted that medium-term inflation expectations have not displayed any improvement, yet indicated that upside risks to inflation posed both by wage adjustments and pricing behavior persist.
 The Central Bank also noted that these risks may hinder expected improvement of the inflation outlook in early 2018.
 In April 2018, the Central Bank released the second-quarter inflation report.
 The Central Bank revised its inflation forecast for 2018 from 7.9% to 8.4% and kept 2019 unchanged at 6.5%.
 The Central Bank stated that the annual consumer inflation is projected to fluctuate in the short term due to the lagged effects of exchange rate and oil price developments as well as base effects, while risks are judged to be on the upside.
 On July 24, 2018, the Monetary Policy Committee evaluated the medium-term inflation forecasts for the July Inflation Report.
 Accordingly, inflation projections were revised as follows: 13.4% at the end of 2018, 9.3% at the end of 2019, 6.7% at the end of 2020 and stabilizing around 5% over the medium term.
-The Committee kept the policy rate unchanged and stated that it will monitor pricing behaviour, developments in global risk appetite, the contribution of fiscal policy to the rebalancing, and the lagged effects of the monetary policy closely in the coming period.
+The Committee kept the policy rate unchanged and stated that it will monitor pricing behavior, developments in global risk appetite, the contribution of fiscal policy to the rebalancing, and the lagged effects of the monetary policy closely in the coming period.
 In addition, the Committee noted that it will review the monetary policy stance if these factors deviate from the baseline scenario, depending on the change in the inflation outlook.
 In its October 2018 Inflation Report, the Central Bank revised its inflation forecast for 2018 to 23.5% compared to 13.4% in July 2018.
 According to the Central Bank, the bulk of this increase stemmed from the depreciation of exchange rates, the changes in pass-through from exchange rates to inflation in the third quarter and the increases in energy prices excluding fuel oil that remained above the assumptions of the previous report.
 In its January 2019 Inflation Report, the Central Bank revised its inflation forecast for 2019 to 14.6% compared to 15.2% in October 2018.
 The Central Bank stated that the decline in the assumption for import prices in terms of TL, the 3.2-point-lower consumer inflation realization in the fourth quarter of 2018 than forecasted in October 2018, the decline in the underlying trend of inflation excluding the tax-cut effect and the output gap which is expected to make a greater contribution to disinflation in the upcoming period was forecasted to have a downward impact on the inflation forecast for year end-2019.
-On April 30, 2019, the Central Bank released its April 2019 Inflation Report and kept its inflation forecast for 2019 at 14.6%.
-The Central Bank stated that although the hikes in unprocessed food and Turkish lira-denominated import prices affected the inflation forecasts upwards, the improvement in the underlying trend of inflation under a tight monetary policy stance consistent with the targeted path, widening of the output gap and the downward revision to the administered price hikes offset these upward effects.